Particular/docs.particular.net/servicecontrol/installation.md

 If ServiceControl is installed via the Platform Installer then the installation and configuration of these prerequisites are managed by the installer.

-NOTE: ServiceControl should be installed on a separate (virtual) machine in a production environment to isolate the audit and error queue message ingestion.
+NOTE: ServiceControl should be installed on a separate dedicated machine with dedicated storage in a production environment to isolate the audit and error queue message ingestion.
 These operations have a big impact on other processes.
 ServiceControl must be given sufficient CPU, RAM (6GB minimum) and storage suitable for low latency write operations, similar to how a database server would be provisioned.
 See [ServiceControl Capacity Planning](capacity-and-planning.md) for more guidance.

 ### RavenDB Prerequisites